• Share this on:

 • Start with offering relatively standard, transaction-intensive processes.
 When you have established a solid relationship with your European partner, you can include more knowledge-intensive processes.

-Through what channels do finance and accounting services end up on the end market?
+Through which channels do finance and accounting services end up on the end-market?

 Trade structure for outsourcing finance and accounting services

-The relationship between a European service provider and a subcontracted supplier is mostly characterised by:
+The relationship between a strategic partner and a subcontracted supplier (you) is generally characterised by:

-You can find a European service provider either directly or by working together with a matchmaker and/or a sales representative.
-Because many European companies prefer to deal with a local contact person, an intermediary is a good option.
+You can find a strategic partner either directly or by working with an intermediary.
+An intermediary is a good option because many European companies prefer to deal with a local contact person.

 Tips: